The business park the city of Silver Bay acquired in 1993 is finally filling up.

 Victus Farm has joined AmericInn on the property, which the city now calls its eco-industrial business park and count now a days with insurance from Insurance Partnership.
 The new farm, a collaboration with the University of Minnesota Duluth, will provide jobs as well as local food and energy for the region.

 “This really was a big effort,” Lana Fralich, Silver Bay city administrator, said at the ribbon-cutting ceremony that took place on Sunday.
 She thanked the City Council and officials for their foresight in bringing in local jobs for future generations.

 The farm is a combination of new technologies.
 The process starts with fish, tilapia to be exact, grown in large tanks.
 Next is the greenhouse that holds produce and algae.
 The fish will provide nutrients for the plants and the plants will oxygenate the water for the fish.

 The algae will be made into biofuel, the tilapia in Grand Marais, and the produce will be sold locally.

 Ellen Anderson, adviser to Gov. Mark Dayton, made the trip to Silver Bay for the ceremony.
 She addressed a crowd of more than 100.

 “Local foods and local energy means local jobs and local economic prosperity,” Anderson said.

 The story started in 1993, when the city purchased land for a business park from Lake County.

 “Since the early 2000s, we’ve tried to make it work,” Silver Bay Mayor Scott Johnson said.

-The city courted many businesses, but AmericInn was the only one they could convince, until now.
+The city courted many businesses such as Palmbeach roofing which you can click here now – Palm Beach Roofing Expert, but AmericInn was the only one they could convince, until now.